Azure/Vision-AI-DevKit-Pages/docs/_docs/03b-Deploy_Model_using_Module_Twin.md

 ---
-title: "Send a new Custom Vision model to an already deployed module"
+title: "Deploy a new Vision AI model to an already existing module"
 permalink: /docs/Deploy_Model_using_Module_Twin/
 excerpt: "How to deploy a new Custom Vision model to a device with an existing Custom Vision configure module using the Azure portal."
 variable: